“Keep your mucus membranes warm and wet” -says Dr Harris

 Keep it moving by avoiding cough suppressants, decongestants and antihistamines.

-Pamper your mucus membranes with steam and the safe nasal sprays like First Defence to reduce the swelling and irritation.
+Pamper your mucus membranes with steam, saline nasal spray or another safe nasal spray like First Defence to reduce the swelling and irritation.

 –By Kathy Alexander with Dr. Harris